data-science-ucsb/ds-website/blog/winter-2020-kickoff.md

 layout: post
 ---

-At the start of the third quarter, our Winter 2020 Kickoff gives another chance for both old and new members to gather and build their network!
+At the start of the second quarter, our Winter 2020 Kickoff gives another chance for both old and new members to gather and build their network!